damsleth/damsleth/README.md

   - [macOS](https://github.com/iCHAIT/awesome-macOS)

 #### Reading 📖
-- Frank Herbert - Dune
+- Frank Herbert - Dune Messiah
-- Baoshu - The Redemption of time
 - ~~Cixin Liu - Remembrance of Earth's Past~~
-- ~~Jean M. Auel -  The Land of Painted Caves~~
 - ~~Robert Jordan - The Fires of Heaven~~

 #### Playing 🎮
-- Horizon: The Forbidden West
+- The Last of Us Remastered
+- Kerbal Space Program (1+2)
 - Caves of Qud
 - Freeways

 #### Watching 📺
+- The Last of Us S01
 - House of the Dragon S01
-- ~~Stranger Things S04~~
 - ~~The Boys S03~~
 - ~~Severance S01~~